For the latest CaPT News – VISIT THE CaPT BLOG

 Rockie Stone is a physical performer and multi award winning contemporary theatre maker with a drive to create art with circus bodies, and co-founder of award winning Company Here and Now.
 As much at home hand-standing on fellow acrobats, or balancing on a tower of chairs, as she is hanging on ropes and trapezes, she has 20 years of professional experience in the industry.
 Rockie has performed all over the world with renowned companies such as Circa, Circus Oz, and Finucane & Smith, and has directed for Slipstream Circus and Westside Circus.

 TNA has a membership of 313 and counting across a broadchurch definition theatre and the performing arts.
-Membership rates start at $33 ($29.70 with discount) for individuals, and range between unfunded, associate, and fully funded organisations.
-In partnership with Theatre Network New South Wales, TNA also offers bundled memberships for NSW individuals and organisations.
+Membership rates start at $33 for individuals, and range between unfunded, associate, and fully funded organisations, and membership is valid for 12 months.

 The PASS program was born out of the 1997 Sydney City Council’s ban on busking at Circular Quay.
 This got the street performing community organised and with the help of the Media Entertainment Arts Alliance the decision was overturned and an advisory committee formed to oversee policy direction.
 This group addressed risk management concerns brought up by the legal department by suggesting a peer assessment process.